 Place the hipbelt right on your hips, tighten it before the shoulder straps, then adjust the load adjusters to maintain a 30-45° angle; tighten the chest strap to stabilize without compressing.
 Pack heavy items close to your back and in the middle of your torso, keep water and layers within reach; a well-balanced pack saves your quads and spares your shoulders.
 Orient a tent into the prevailing wind, tighten the guy lines in the last third, and multiply the anchors if the ground is soft; in gusts, a geodesic shape holds better than a basic dome.
 Lace your boots with a “heel lock” when it’s downhill or pouring to prevent the back of your foot from slipping and bruised toenails.
 Use pole straps with a palm push, adjust strand by strand to remove any slack, and adjust the length when climbing/descent to keep your elbows close to 90°.
 These simple gestures, repeated, are worth more than any gadget.

-Look for a tent flysheet with a minimum Schmerber of 1,500–3,000 mm and a groundsheet with a minimum of 3,000–10,000 mm, add a footprint if the ground is abrasive and maintain high and low air inlets to break up condensation; a single wall requires more ventilation and careful positioning.
-In a bag , choose an internal waterproof liner rather than a cover alone, which offers poor protection in crosswinds; protect zips and seams with flaps.
-On shoes , a membrane keeps water out in continuous rain but dries more slowly; in hot weather or alternating showers, a non-membrane upper, re-waterproofed regularly, often remains more breathable.
-Remember that the DWR wears off: when the water no longer sticks, clean and refresh the treatment.
+Look for a tent flysheet with a 1,500–3,000 mm waterproof rating and a groundsheet with a 3,000–10,000 mm rating.
+Add a footprint if the ground is abrasive and ensure high and low air vents to prevent condensation.
+A single-wall tent requires more ventilation and careful positioning.
+When packing a bag , choose a waterproof inner liner rather than a rain cover alone, which offers poor protection against crosswinds.
+Protect zippers and seams with storm flaps.
+On footwear , a membrane keeps water out in continuous rain but dries more slowly.
+In warm weather or alternating showers, a non-membrane upper, regularly re-waterproofed, often remains more breathable.
+Remember that DWR (durable water repellent) wears off: when water no longer repels, clean and refresh the treatment.

-Finally, real regulation is achieved through layers: breathable first layer, suitable insulation and ventilating shell, to avoid transforming the rain outside into sweat inside.
+Finally, true regulation is achieved through layers: a breathable base layer, appropriate insulation, and a ventilating shell, in order to avoid transforming external rain into internal sweat.

 For shoes , crampons of 5 mm and more bite into mud and loose earth when 3–4 mm are enough on dry trails; a soft rubber sticks to wet rock but wears quickly on tarmac, a hard rubber reverses the compromise.
 A sole with a “heel brake” and an anti-stone plate reassures on scree, while a more rigid upper stabilizes heavy portage or prolonged slopes.
 As for tents , a geodesic multiplies the poles and absorbs the wind, a tunnel optimizes weight and habitability if the orientation is careful, a self-supporting dome makes life easier on slabs and restricted areas; choose your stakes according to the ground, from the aluminum Y for versatility to the long stake for sand/snow.
 For poles , wide washers prevent sinking into snow and peat, thin washers slide better between stones; carbide tips trace cleanly on scree.
 Finally, in a bag , a rigid belt and a marked chassis are suitable for high mountain loads while a flexible harness remains unbeatable for fast hiking.